nuitrcs/intro-python-summer2019/python-script1.md

 We're working interactively with the Python interpreter to start.

-On Windows, click Start -> Anaconda3 -> Anaconda Prompt, then type `python` at the prompt to start the interpreter.

-On Mac, open a Terminal window and type `python` at the prompt.
-Make sure it says Python 3.6 or 3.7 at the top.
-Otherwise, there is a console built into other applications.
-Open Spyder from the Anaconda Navigator application and use the Python console that's in the bottom right by default.
-Or open PyCharm, and there's a Python console available from the bottom.

 ## Python as a Calculator

 You can type expressions and get the output immediately